agiliq/agiliq-jekyll/_posts/2019-08-28-getting-started-with-python-graphene.md

         def resolve_people(root, info):
             return data.values()

-Since `people` would be returning a list of people, so we set it's type as `graphene.List`.
+Since `people` field provides a list of people, so we set it's type as `graphene.List`.
 Each entry of the list would be a `PersonType`.

     In [1]: from hello_graphene import schema